-Here's how oral immunotherapy can help.
+Here's how it can help.

-Doesn't require shots.
+It doesn't require shots.
 This could make a difference for many people, especially children.

-Is easier.
+It’s easier.
 Usually you can do it at home.

 Can I Get Oral Immunotherapy?